irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue.png)  |

 ### Changes Summary
-Copycat and Hacker are both just straight upgrades to this deck, so to compensate, this deck is now slightly more effective in it's own playstyle.
+Copycat and Hacker in vanilla are both just straight upgrades to this deck, so to compensate, this deck is now slightly more effective in it's own playstyle.
 Dodge buffs might be extremely small, but do consider that new options in the artful dodger skill sub-tree are also indirectly buffing this deck.
 Additionally, AP chance can now work well with both new Surefire and Silencer AP skills, instead of being a joke of a bonus.

 ### Build(s) to try
 Barebone skills - Use bullseye to armor gate whenever your armor breaks.
 You can use First Aid Kits if you want to rely on your health as well, but rogue is not exactly build for health.
 Additional dodge skills are welcome.